Maven CI Friendly Versions

 </project>

-A multi module build can of course build the same way as the single project setup.
+A multi-module build builds the same way as the single project setup.
 You should define the version either via property in the parent or use the .mvn/maven.config file.

 Dependencies

-In a multi module build you have often the case that you define dependencies between module(s).
-The usual way of defining dependencies and their appropriate versions has been to use ${project.version} and this has not been changed.
+A multi-module build often defines dependencies between modules.
+The usual way of defining dependencies and their versions has been to use ${project.version} and this has not been changed.

 So the correct way to do such things can be seen in the following example: